 • Finance/major in the Department of Business Administration

-In order to receive a dual degree in the College of Business you must meet the following requirements:
+In order to receive dual degrees in the College of Business you must meet the following requirements:

-• At least 30 additional hours of University of Illinois at Urbana Champaign credit (minimum of 154 hours for two College of Business Bachelor’s degrees).
+• At least 30 additional hours of University of Illinois at Urbana Champaign credits (minimum of 154 hours for two College of Business Bachelor’s degrees).

 • Must be completed within the allowable 9-semester limit on enrollment.

 The College of Business can approve a substitution to the foreign language requirement for students with disabilities that make it impossible to learn a foreign language.
 Specific documentation is required from students, faculty, learning disability/rehabilitation specialists, and psychologists/psychiatrists.

 What is grade replacement?

 Starting in Fall 2010, all undergraduate students have the option to repeat courses in which they earned a C- or below and use the new grade to replace the grade they earned in the first attempt.